geekxingyun/smart-web-crawler/README.md

     System.out.println("Result---------------------End");
 ***

-4. then you can get data like this as below:
+4. that's all , then you can get data like this as below:

 ***